jekyll2014/JsonDictionary/JsonDictionary/readme.txt

 14) Single column height can be auto-adjusted with double-click on row header as well.
 15) "Validate files" button execute all files selected validation against scheme (referenced inside the file itself with "$schema" tag).
 SchemaS used are downloaded from URL and saved to "\schemas\" directory with ".original" extension.
 16) It's possible to validate using local schema files as program tries to get it from "\schemas\" folder first (remove ".original" extension to use saved schema files).
+17) Due to a schema file could be outdated I consider some errors as usual/non critical and only save them in a log file "hiddenErrors.log" in a program folder.
+Namely: "ArrayItemNotValid", "PropertyRequired", "NoAdditionalPropertiesAllowed".
+Because the are lots of them when using current schema files...

 Tech. notes:
 Only the first file name for every unique field/example is saved to database (otherwise there'll be hundreds of files for some fields).